Why You’ll Love This Recipe

 In a large bowl, whisk together the eggs, milk, kosher salt, paprika, and black pepper until fully combined.

-Fold in the tender greens, mushrooms, cherry tomatoes, red onion, chopped ham, bread cubes, cheddar cheese, and Havarti cheese.
+Fold in the tender greens, mushrooms, cherry tomatoes, red onion, cooked ground beef, bread cubes, cheddar cheese, and Havarti cheese.
 Mix until the bread is evenly coated with the egg mixture.

 Pour the mixture into the prepared baking dish and sprinkle the top with the grated Parmigiano-Reggiano cheese.